 VIII.
 Team Turnover

-This idea is definitely for leaders, but all course coaches can learn something from this.
+This idea is definitely for leaders, but all coaches can learn something from this.
 Teams that do not stay for a long time, they come quickly, then go.
 Somebody else comes and goes.
 Turnover.

-Example: There are many Christian organizations now in Russia.
-A lot of them have already had three or four leaders.
+Example: There are many Christian organizations nowin which they have already had three or four leaders.
 Some of them go through new teams every three or six months.
 “Oh yes, I will do this.”
 “You are paying more?
 Well, I will do this.”
 “Oh, you have a nicer car.
 Sure!”
 We find Christian workers switching jobs all the time.
 This is terrible.
 We ought to learn to work long term, for one ministry.

-Example: I think of one CBLT Center director.
+Example: I think of one New Life director.
 Somebody came to him and said, “I will give you double the salary if you work for us.”
 He said, “Thank you, but this is something I can really do for Jesus.
 I am not changing.
 I am not working for money, I am not working for a human boss.
 And when Jesus is angry or if He ever makes a mistake, OK, then I will quit.”

 There are many people who think, “Oh, this is not comfortable, this is not nice, this is terrible, this is hard, maybe if I will work over there, it will be much easier, much better.”
 We have a saying that says, “The grass is greener on the other side of the fence.”
 Do you ever say anything like that?
 Let me tell you what happens when you quit your work, and go to work for another organization.
 You quit problem A and you start problem B. In the other place there are also going to be problems.
 These people are not perfect.
 They are going to make mistakes.
 Oh, they will not make the same mistakes, they will make other mistakes.
 That makes it even harder.
 Because you have just learned how to live and handle and react to these problems.
 And now you switch to another situation and you have to start all over learning about the new problems of the new situation.

-If you are a leader, be sure you make the circumstances for the course coaches nice and comfortable.
+If you are a leader, be sure you make the circumstances for the coaches nice and comfortable.
 Make sure you take good care of them personally.
 Make sure you take care of their families.
-Make sure you make your course coaches successful.
+Make sure you make your coaches successful.
 And if you are a coach, point number one is ‘Do not quit!!’
 Stay right there and keep on working.
 Work as unto Jesus.

 IX.
 Distinguish Between Form and Content